NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

 ---
 **NOTE**

-The _GPU support for Pandas UDF_ is an experimental feature, and may change at any point it time.
+The GPU Support for Pandas UDF is an experimental feature, and may change at any point it time.

 ---

-_GPU support for Pandas UDF_ is built on Apache Spark's [Pandas UDF(user defined function)](https://spark.apache.org/docs/latest/api/python/user_guide/arrow_pandas.html#pandas-udfs-a-k-a-vectorized-udfs), and has two features:
+GPU support for Pandas UDF is built on Apache Spark's [Pandas UDF(user defined function)](https://spark.apache.org/docs/latest/api/python/user_guide/arrow_pandas.html#pandas-udfs-a-k-a-vectorized-udfs), and has two features:

 - **GPU Assignment(Scheduling) in Python Process**: Let the Python process share the same GPU with Spark executor JVM.
-Without this feature, some use case in PandasUDF(a.k.a an `independent` process) will likely to use other GPUs other than the one we want it to run on. e.g. user can launch a TensorFlow session inside Pandas UDF and the machine contains 8 GPUs. user launchs 8 Spark executors.
-Without this GPU sharing feature, TensorFlow will automatically use all 8 GPUs it can detects which will definitly conflict with existing Spark executor JVM processes.
+Without this feature, in a non-isolated environment, some use cases with PandasUDF (a.k.a an `independent` process) can try to use GPUs other than the one we want it to run on.
+For example, the user could launch a TensorFlow session inside Pandas UDF and the machine contains 8 GPUs.
+Without this GPU sharing feature, TensorFlow will automatically use all 8 GPUs which will conflict with existing Spark executor JVM processes.

-- **Increase Speed**: Speed up data transfer between JVM process and Python process.
+- **Increase Speed**: Speeds up data transfer between JVM process and Python process.

 To enable _GPU support for Pandas UDF_, you need to configure your spark job with extra settings.

 1. Make sure GPU `exclusive` mode is disabled.
-Note that this will not work if you are using exclusive mode to assign GPUs under spark.
+Note that this will not work if you are using exclusive mode to assign GPUs under Spark.
-2. Currently the python files are packed into the spark rapids plugin jar.
+2. Currently the Python files are packed into the RAPIDS Accelerator jar.

     On Yarn, you need to add
     ```shell